29 Jul An Estate Plan: Don’t Leave Home Without One

 6. What happens if you don’t have an estate plan?

 If you don’t have an estate plan at all, or if you have an inadequate or out of date or incomplete estate plan, then you and your assets may be at the mercy of members of your family you do not wish to benefit, or your creditors, or the Government – or all of them!

 If you die without a valid will the law decides who gets your assets.
 This is called ‘dying intestate’.
 These rules apply to everyone and do not take into account an individual’s wishes or situation.

-If you don’t have a Power of Attorney and you lose the “capacity” to enter into a new document, then your loved ones will not be able to make decisions on your behalf.
+If you don’t have a Power of Attorney Adelaide and you lose the “capacity” to enter into a new document, then your loved ones will not be able to make decisions on your behalf.
 This can be an extremely stressful time for your loved ones as they will need to apply to the SA Civil and Administrative Tribunal to be appointed as your administrator.

 This can also be an expensive process and one which could have been avoided by simply executing a valid Enduring Power of Attorney in the first place.

-If you don’t have an Advance Care Directive in place and you are unable to make or communicate decisions about your own healthcare then a hierarchy of people including your spouse or partner, carer or nearest relative may be consulted on your behalf but none of them are legally authorised to make decisions for you so again you may be at the mercy of other people making decisions which may not necessarily be in your best interests.
+If you don’t have an Advance Care Directive in place and you are unable to make or communicate decisions about your own healthcare then a hierarchy of people including your spouse or partner, carer or nearest relative may be consulted on your behalf but none of them are legally authorized to make decisions for you so again you may be at the mercy of other people making decisions which may not necessarily be in your best interests.